craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 	- Weapon Damage Dice (1d4)

 #### Long Blunt
-Long Blunt weapons range from the simple shovel to the military maul.
+Long Blunt weapons range from the working shovel to the military maul - heavy implements of brute force.
 The long handled older sibling of the Short Blunt weapon.

 A Long Blunt Weapon Base has the following Tags;
 	- Size (Medium)